labordynamicsinstitute/replicability-training/March 2020/jira_replication_example.md

 -   The pdf of the manuscript will be attached to the JIRA issue

 -   The openICPSR project URL will already be in the Code Provenance field, click on it
-        - If not, request access from the JIRA administrator (Lars or David) via a note in the comments
+        - If not, request access from the JIRA administrator (Lars or Meredith) via a note in the comments
 -   Follow the [directions](https://github.com/labordynamicsinstitute/replicability-training/blob/master/openICPSR_training.md) on the wiki for downloading them.

 -   You should see a project named “Data and Code for Uncertainty and Business Cycles Replication File”